DMajrekar/workshop-actions-runner-civo/README.md

    # ./scripts/trigger_single_job.sh janedoe my-workshop-repo
    ```

+   Note: This script always uses the "main" branch to trigger workflows.

    This script will trigger a job that runs for 5 minutes using your self-hosted runner.
    - Alternatively, you can manually trigger the workflow from the GitHub UI:
      - Go to the Actions tab in your GitHub repository